mbukatov/tendrl-wiki/Metrics.md

 ### network_throughput-cluster_network

-This is calculated as summation of rx(incoming/received packets) an tx(outgoing/transmitted packets) corresponding to the network interface used/marked during cluster creation.
+This is calculated as a summation of rx(incoming/received packets) a tx(outgoing/transmitted packets) corresponding to the network interface used/marked during cluster creation.

 Graphite table name: tendrl.clusters.{cluster-id}.nodes.{node-name}.network_throughput-cluster_network.gauge-used